 The parties and their attorneys are strongly encouraged to present a draft of the proposed Order to the NHRS QDRO Specialist for preliminary review prior to its submission through the court system.

 Who has access to my account information?
 Can my spouse, former spouse or his/her attorney request information?
 Can my attorney request information on my behalf?

 No one has access to your confidential account information without written authorization from you as the member.
 The only exception is if a court specifically authorizes NHRS to release this information.

 My attorney said I need to find out the value of my retirement benefit and is asking for my total contributions and interest from the date I was married to the date of filing for my divorce.
 Is this how my benefit value is determined?

-No. NHRS is a governmental defined benefit plan that pays single-life annuities to its membership.
+No. NHRS is a governmental defined benefit plan that pays annuities to its membership.
 A Participant’s retirement benefit is based on a defined benefit formula which generally considers two variables: 1) the average of the three (or five) highest years’ Earnable Compensation; and 2) the length of service credit as an NHRS contributing member.
-Your defined benefit is not based on your contributions and interest.
+Your defined benefit is not calculated based on your contributions and interest.

 What information can NHRS provide to help me determine the value of my benefit?

 If you are an active member (not receiving a monthly NHRS pension), your account information is available on our website through our My Account feature.
 There you will find your current member balance and access to past annual statements, which are generated in early fall for the prior fiscal year.
 If you are vested with at least 10 years of service credit, your annual statement will typically include an estimate of your monthly accrued benefit based on your current salary and years of service credit.